ErrorTzy/writings/papers/PhDApps/New_Draft_Idea.md

 what about semantic rules?
 How exactly should we formulate semantic rules?
 Surely semantic rules about language only applies to language.
 And a semantic rule about a term applies to the use of a term.
 For example, if one uses the word "plus", then --- some normative claim.

 **Problem with dispositionalists**: what's the point of reflecting at all?

+How do we interpret rules?
+Why we don't think breathing every 30-60 times per minute, which is a pervalent convention among our society, is a rule?

+Of course, we can imagine there to be a society where breathing too quick is a taboo.

+(vivid/constant) intention only comes from perception; When relying on the community, we are appealing to other people's intention (intend a varable)?
+Like "Godel" coming from the community.